 Whole of UK

-Your consultant (usually psychologist/psychiatrist**) would send a completed referral form for assessment and/or treatment to the service, outlining your symptoms and treatment history.
+The CAMHS consultant (usually psychologist/psychiatrist**) would send a completed referral form for assessment and/or treatment to the service, outlining the young person’s symptoms and treatment history.

-When the service receives the referral form, they will contact your Local Health Board to apply to the funding for you.
+When the service receives the referral form, they will contact the young person’s local Health Board/ICB to apply to the funding for the young person.

-In some areas the health board will require that your doctor does the funding request instead.
+In some areas the local Health Board/ICB will require that the young person’s GP does the funding request instead.
 If this is the case, the service will let them know.

-**If your GP knows your case best or is more helpful, they can make the referral.
-CAMHS must be involved and has to support the referral, but this might be easier to convince them to do. - Highly Specialised Service (HSS, for people in England or Scotland who have had lots of good quality but unsuccessful treatment)
+**If the young person’s GP knows their case best or is more helpful, they can make the referral.
+CAMHS must be involved and has to support the referral, but this might be easier to convince them to do. - NHS England Funding/Highly Specialised Service (HSS), for people in England or Scotland who have had lots of unsuccessful rounds of the recommended treatments.
+You can read more about this type of funding and the specific criteria that needs to be met here.

-Your consultant (usually psychologist/psychiatrist**) would send a completed referral form for assessment and/or treatment to the service, outlining your symptoms and treatment history.
+The CAMHS consultant (usually psychologist/psychiatrist**) would send a completed referral form for assessment and/or treatment to the service, outlining the young person’s symptoms and treatment history.

-When the service receives the referral form, they may assess you.
-If they agree that you meet the criteria for HSS they will apply to the funding for you.
+When the service receives the referral form, they may assess the young person.
+If they agree that they meet the criteria for HSS they will apply to the funding for them.

-**If your GP knows your case best or is more helpful, they can make the referral.
+**If the young person’s GP knows their case best or is more helpful, they can make the referral.
 CAMHS must be involved and has to support the referral, but this might be easier to convince them to do.